-HTC One S vs Samsung Galaxy S II
+HTC One S vs Samsung Galaxy S II41

 On first read the Samsung Galaxy S II is pretty similar to the new HTC One S - both have 4.3” AMOLED displays, dual-core processors, 8MP cameras and the same battery capacity.
 When you dig deeper, though, the choice is not that hard as there are key differences in software, hardware and design.